 Breast Screening

-program.
+If you are over the age of 50, you should receive an invitation to take part in breast screening every two years.
+If you are over the age of 40, you are also eligible to join this program.
 Speak to your doctor to find out more.
 Breast screens are free of cost and non-invasive.
 Mammograms involve a low-dose X-ray of the breasts.
 Appointments for regular screens can be made online once you are eligible.
-Read more about The Breast Screen Australia program.
+Read more about The Breast Screen Australia program

-For those at a high risk of developing Breast cancer, yearly screens are advised, and other tests such as sonography (ultrasound) and MRI (Magnetic Resonance Imaging) may be available outside the Breast Screening Program.
+For those at a high risk of developing breast cancer, yearly screens are advised, and other tests such as sonography (ultrasound) and MRI (Magnetic Resonance Imaging) may be available outside the Breast Screening Program.

-If you would like to know more, further information can be found on our website.
+If you would like to know more, further information can be found on our website

 Support